|Trail Features:||Panoramic Views, Lake, Wildflowers|

 Lake Solitude is surrounded on almost three sides by a headwall that towers roughly 1500 feet above the lake.
 However, looking towards the south, Teewinot Mountain, Mt.
 Owen and Grand Teton seemingly rise above the western shore of the glacially-carved lake.
 This vantage point allows hikers to see the actual difference in size among the three mountains, which rank as the first, second and sixth highest peaks in the park.

 If you look towards the east you should be able to see the trail as it heads up and over Paintbrush Divide.
 From the pass the trail descends through Paintbrush Canyon to reach String Lake.
 Long-distance hikers can create an epic loop hike by taking this route to return back to the Jenny Lake.
-This extremely long, but spectacular loop travels roughly 20 miles.
+This extremely long, but spectacular loop travels almost 20 miles.

 Hikers should always be aware of lightning risk while hiking in the Grand Tetons, especially at higher elevations.
 As a general rule of thumb you should plan to turnaround before noon in order to avoid the notorious afternoon thunderstorms that frequent the mountains during the summer months.
 Hikers should also be prepared for extreme sun exposure, wind, cool temperatures, and rapidly changing weather conditions while on this hike.
 Make sure you have the proper gear with you, and know what safety precautions you need to consider beforehand.